- General Questions

 - Can share proven efforts toward launching their business idea

-- Are committed to principles of their faith that guide them to make a positive impact on people, communities, or the environment through their venture
+- Are committed to faith-rooted principles that guide them to make a positive impact through their venture

 For more information, click here to visit the DO GOOD X Startup Accelerator application.

 Yes.
 However, each team member must apply separately.
-If you are accepted to the accelerator program, each team member will receive a $500 discount off the registration fee, which brings your investment to $1,500.
+If you are accepted to the accelerator program, each team member will need to pay to participate.